Yung Yau

-Yung Yau (邱勇) is currently the Associate Professor of Housing Studies in the Department of Public Policy, City University of Hong Kong.
+Yung Yau (邱勇) is currently the Associate Dean of the School of Graduate Studies and Professor of the School of Graduate Studies and Department of Sociology and Social Policy, Lingnan University.
+Before joining Lingnan University, he was the Associate Professor of Housing Studies in the Department of Public Policy, City University of Hong Kong.

 He obtained his bachelor degree in surveying and PhD degree from the Department of Real Estate and Construction, the University of Hong Kong.
 His PhD supervisors were Prof. Daniel Chi-wing Ho and Prof. Kwong-wing Chau.
 His PhD research is about assessment of building safety performance of private multi-storey residential buildings in Hong Kong.

 Yau has won the following awards: